liumingmin/goutils/README.md

     * Establish an independent official website
     * Actively participate in open-source community events
 * **Tasks:**
-    * Set up community communication platforms, such as forums or QQ groups
+    * Set up community communication platforms, such as forums or Discord
     * Organize online and offline technical exchange events to share project experiences
     * Write blog posts, technical tutorials, etc., to disseminate project knowledge
     * Actively participate in relevant open-source conferences and events to promote the project